CLAT Vs SLAT: Differences, Eligibility, Accepting Colleges, Syllabus, Difficulty Level

 CLAT vs SLAT: Selection process for admission

 Both examinations are held for admission to top law schools in India.
-However, their selection process is slightly different from one another.
+However, there is a difference between CLAT and SLAT in terms of their selection process.
+The details are given below.

-The CLAT exam is held in offline mode, in more than 130 exam centres across the country.
+The CLAT exam is held offline in more than 130 exam centers across the country.
 The students have to appear in the examination.
-The CLAT results are announced soon after the examination.
-Then the Consortium of NLU conducts counselling for seat allotment, where the students are allotted NLUs based on their preferences and rank in the merit list.
+After the CLAT results are announced, the Consortium of NLU conducts CLAT counselling.
+The candidates are allotted seats based on their NLU preferences and rank in the merit list.

-Whereas the SLAT exam has three stages of the selection process.
-The first round is the SLAT examination that takes place in May.
-It carries 50% weightage in the selection process.
+Whereas the SLAT selection process has two stages.
+The first round is the SLAT examination.
+It carries 70% weightage in the selection process.
 After the result declaration, the admission process becomes decentralized as the participating institutes conduct the SLAT counselling separately.
-The second and third phase of the SLAT selection process includes a Written Aptitude Test (WAT) and Personal Interview (PI) conducted by each law school.
+The second phase of the SLAT selection process includes a Personal Interview (PI) conducted by each law school.
+Candidates can attend the interview round only for those SLSs for which they have paid the programme registration fee.

 Previous year’s question paper analysis: CLAT vs SLAT